mumusemu/ee417/README.md

-# ee417
+# Computer Vision - EE417
-Detecting Fridge Staff
+Detecting Ingredients In The Refrigerator